glacier-modding/glaciermodding.org/docs/blender/tutorials/lod_setup/index.md

 ### PRIM Properties Panel

-This is the PRIM Properties Panel where you can assign the LOD Levels for indiviual meshes.
-Depending on the complexity and size of your model it may be best to assign the highest geometry mesh with LOD Levels 0 and 1 otherwise you might noticable pop-in.
+This is the PRIM Properties Panel where you can assign the LOD Levels for individual meshes.
+Depending on the complexity and size of your model it may be best to assign the highest geometry mesh with LOD Levels 0 and 1 otherwise you might noticeable pop-in.
 You'll have to experiment though to get the best results for your model.

 ![Screenshot of LOD Properties](pathname:///media/blender/tutorials/lod_setup/lod_properties.png)